 Selected reading of and from texts.

-Students’ scenes and plays will form the bulk of the course content.
+Students’ manuscripts will form the bulk of the course content.

 The following methods may be combined with the workshop format: